magento/devdocs/src/recommendations/events.md

 `view` | The recommendation unit becomes viewable on the page, such as by scrolling into view. | Yes

 {:.bs-callout-info}
-The following events are not specific to Product Recommendations, but are required to return results: `view`, `add-to-cart`, and `place-order`.
+The following events are not specific to Product Recommendations, but are required to return results:

+-  `view`
+-  `add-to-cart`
+-  `place-order`

-If shoppers use ad blockers or enable privacy settings that prevent the `magento/product-recommendations` module from capturing events, the metrics reflected in the [Product Recommendations dashboard](https://docs.magento.com/user-guide/marketing/product-recommendations.html#dashboard) will not be accurate.
-Most likely, the engagement and revenue numbers will be underrepresented.
+Many shoppers use ad blockers or enable privacy settings.
+These configurations prevent the `magento/product-recommendations` module from capturing events, which causes the metrics in the [Product Recommendations dashboard](https://docs.magento.com/user-guide/marketing/product-recommendations.html#dashboard) to underreport engagement and revenue numbers.

 {:.bs-callout-info}
-If [Cookie Restriction Mode](https://docs.magento.com/user-guide/stores/compliance-cookie-restriction-mode.html) is enabled, Magento does not collect behavioral data until the shopper consents to using cookies.
-If Cookie Restriction Mode is disabled, Magento collects behavioral data by default.
+If [Cookie Restriction Mode](https://docs.magento.com/user-guide/stores/compliance-cookie-restriction-mode.html) is enabled, Adobe Commerce does not collect behavioral data until the shopper consents to using cookies.
+If Cookie Restriction Mode is disabled, Adobe Commerce collects behavioral data by default.